KATE STONEHILL

 films - contact - credits - press

-Kate is an award-winning director and cinematographer whose work explores power and citizenship in the digital age.
-Her debut feature documentary, Phantom Parrotunravels a secret U.K. government surveillance program and follows a human rights activist, as he is prosecuted under terror laws for refusing to hand over the passwords to his electronic devices.
-Supported by BFI Doc/Society, Tribeca Film Institute and Catapult Film Fund, Phantom Parrot premiered in competition at CPH:DOX, and had its U.K. premiere at Sheffield Doc/Fest, where it was labelled by programmers as “a must-see for anyone who cares about civil liberties in the digital age.”
-It was released in cinemas across the U.K. and will be released in the U.S. in Summer 2024 by Tribeca Films
+Kate is an award-winning director and cinematographer based in London.
+She is the director of the investigative feature documentary Phantom Parrot, which unravels a secret U.K. government surveillance program and follows a human rights activist, as he is prosecuted under terror laws for refusing to hand over the passwords to his electronic devices.
+Supported by BFI Doc/Society, Tribeca Film Institute and Catapult Film Fund, Phantom Parrot premiered at CPH:DOX and Sheffield Doc/Fest, where it was labelled by programmers as “a must-see for anyone who cares about civil liberties in the digital age.”
+The film screened in the U.K. Houses of Parliament, was released in cinemas across the U.K, and was acquired by distribution label Tribeca Films for their inaugural slate.

 Kate’s short films have screened at leading international film festivals, including the BFI London Film Festival, DOC NYC, Camden International Film Festival, and Hamptons International Film Festival, and been featured online on outlets such as The Atlantic Selects and Short of the Week.
 They include The Family Statement (co-directed with Grace Harper) for Field of Vision; the Grierson award nominated Mother (2020, co-directed with Jas Pitt), and the Grierson and RTS award-winning Fake News Fairytale (2018), which was included in the BFI season Born Digital: Raised by the Internet, and exhibited in a group show Digital Citizenship: The Precarious Subject at BALTIC Centre for Contemporary Art.